stefangweichinger/ansible-rclone/README.md

 This can be used to toggle the installation of manpages.

+### `rclone_manpages_location: "{{ default_rclone_manpages_location }}"`

+The location to install `rclone` manpages.
+The default is an OS specific location, but you can override it anywhere.

+### `rclone_manpages_owner:`

+These variables allow for setting the ownership of manpages for `rclone`.
+They are mostly needed if configuring `rclone` to run as an other user than root (maybe a specific backup user or so).

+    rclone_manpages_owner:
+       OWNER: rclone
+       GROUP: rclone

+### `rclone_binary_location: "/usr/local/bin/"`

+The location to install the `rclone` binary.

+### `rclone_binary_owner:`

+These variables allow for setting the ownership of the `rclone` binary.
+They are mostly needed if configuring `rclone` to install for non-root user.

+    rclone_binary_location: "/home/rclone/.local/bin/rclone/rclone"
+    rclone_binary_owner:
+       OWNER: rclone
+       GROUP: rclone

+### rclone_fact_path: "/etc/ansible/facts.d/rclone.fact"

+The location to ansible local facts for `rclone`.
+They are mostly needed if you run this role by non-root user.

+    rclone_fact_path: "/home/rclone/.config/ansible/facts.d/rclone.fact"

 ### `rclone_arch: "amd64"`

 This variable chooses the target architecture (for example 'amd64').